Skip to main content

 How Brindo compares

 Brindo sits at a different market position than the Michelin-starred competition within reach of northern Italy.
 Osteria Francescana in Modena, Atelier Moessmer Norbert Niederkofler in Brunico, and Reale in Castel di Sangro are all €€€€ propositions operating at a different scale of ambition and price.
 Quattro Passi in Marina del Cantone brings Mediterranean influence at €€€€.
 If your occasion calls for the full-ceremony, multi-hour tasting experience with wine pairing and a team of sommeliers, those tables are the right comparison set.
 Brindo is the answer to a different question: where can I eat well, feel genuinely welcomed, not spend starred-restaurant money in the process?
 For that ask, in Cusago and the immediate Milan hinterland, Brindo makes a strong case for itself.
-The nearest local alternative for Lombardian cooking is Da Orlando in Cusago, which is worth considering if Brindo is fully booked.
+The nearest local alternative for Lombardian cooking is Da Orlando in Cusago, which works if Brindo is fully booked.
 For other regional Lombardian perspectives further afield, 85 Bistrot in Sesto San Giovanni and Al Gambero in Calvisano offer points of comparison at a similar price tier.

 Know Before You Go